An open trail with beautiful scenery and views of the water to enjoy on the way in.”

 Features: Birding — River/Creek — Views — Wildflowers — Wildlife

 Family Friendly: There's plenty to explore along this short hike, and the tread is good for strollers.

 Bring water and bug spray.
 After a heavy rain, there are areas of the trail that can be a little mucky, particularly near the marsh.

 From the parking area, head past the fishing pier to follow the Main Trail

 into the pleasantly shaded trees.
 If you keep left at the second intersection the trail soon connects with the Marsh Trail

 (if you're looking for an optional up-close river detour).
 Beware that the Marsh Trail

 takes on some characteristics of its namesake, and can be on the muddy side.

 Next, turn to the south and take a left at the next intersection.
-This short outer loop will soon cut back into the trees and swing hikers toward the pier.
-Another left leads to a short and easy detour to the pond near the park's entrance.
+This short outer loop will soon cut back into the trees and swing hikers back toward the pier.
+Before you get there though, take the next left for a short and easy detour to the pond near the park's entrance.
 From there, simply head back to the parking area to enjoy the pier or a lunch.